 During enrollment, veterans are assigned to priority groups that the VA uses to balance demand with resources.
 Changes in available resources may reduce the number of priority groups VA can enroll.
 If this occurs, VA will publicize the changes and notify affected enrollees.
 Veterans will be enrolled to the extent Congressional appropriations allow.
 If appropriations are limited, enrollment will occur based on the following priorities:

-Group 1: Veterans with service-connected disabilities rated 50 percent or more and/or veterans determined by VA to be unemployable due to service-connected conditions.
+Group 1: Veterans with service-connected disabilities rated 50 percent or more and veterans that are assigned a total disability rating for compensation based on unemployability.

 Group 2: Veterans with service-connected disabilities rated 30 or 40 percent.